Eschatologue/CM_wiki/docs/class/magus/index.md

 :spell-concentration: ***Concentration.*** If the spell requires your Concentration, you must Concentrate on it as soon as it takes effect on hit.

-:d20-save: ***Saving Throw.*** If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .em } on hit.
+:d20-save: ***Saving Throw.*** If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .d20 } on hit.
 On a Critical Hit, the target automatically fails the save.
 Other target (if any) make this save as normal.

 :d20-attack: ***Attack Roll.*** If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.